 Program OverviewPrinter Friendly

-In Centennial College's Business Administration – Accounting program, you will learn that accounting is about more than crunching numbers; it's about setting up a business for success.
+In Centennial College's Business Administration – Accounting program, you'll learn that accounting is about more than crunching numbers.
+It's about setting up a business for success.

-This Business School program combines rigorous training with quality courses to help you develop the strong fundamental skills needed for a career in accounting.
+This Business School program will combine rigorous training with quality courses to help you develop the strong fundamental skills for a career in accounting.

-Through your accounting courses, you will become adept in:
+Through your Accounting courses, you'll become adept in:

 - Financial accounting